Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/ITPro/_index.md

 ---
 type: docs
-linkTitle: "Jumpstart ArcBox for IT Pros"
+linkTitle: "ArcBox for IT Pros"
 weight: 2
 ---